Jujutsu UI

 • $revset: The current revset query

-These placeholders make it easy to create powerful commands that operate on your current selection.
+These placeholders make it easy to create powerful commands that operate on your current selection and context.

-If needed you can use the following to import your shell history and make it available on jjui's shell prompt:
+To import your shell history and make it available in jjui's shell prompt, you can use:

 mkdir -p ~/.cache/jjui/history